M & F – Q & A

 MYTH: When women say no, they really mean yes.

 FACT: Yes means yes!
-When someone says yes, s/he is explicitly giving consent.
+When someone says yes, she is explicitly giving consent.
 Silence does not equal consent.
-It is the responsibility of the person initiating or escalating sexual activity to gain consent at each and every level.
-If you are ever unclear about your partner’s wishes, ask for clarification.
-If your partner says no or seems unsure, respect that person and her/his wishes.
+It is the responsibility of the person initiating or escalating sexual activity to gain consent at

 FACT: Orgasm does not mean that someone “enjoyed” the sex, or that they wanted it.
 Orgasm can be a natural biological reaction that someone can’t control; it does not mean that forced or coerced sexual activity was consensual and often this is used to silence the survivor.